JustMichael-80/Inbox-Ingestor/README.md

 ## License

-MIT — do whatever you want with it.
+MIT — do whatever you want with it - just give us a small acknowledgment.

+ChronoDyne Systems, Inc.
+More Humane Than Human.